-is an estimate of $\RRt'(r)$ (remember, the number density of the inhomogeneous Poisson process is $\tfrac{\Nr}{N} \varrho'(\bfx)$).
-As described in Sec.\,\ref{sec:RR} the point sets $P_1,P_2$ can be generated from a six-dimensional random sequence or six-dimensional low discrepancy sequence.
+is an estimate of $\RRt'(r)$ (we reiterate that the number density of the inhomogeneous Poisson process is $\tfrac{\Nr}{N} \varrho'(\bfx)$).
+As described in Sect.\,\ref{sec:RR}, the point sets $P_1,P_2$ can be generated from a six-dimensional random sequence or six-dimensional low-discrepancy sequence.